o-strekalova/1119951-pognali-18/Readme.md

 # Personal project «Let’s Go!»

-Adaptive web design for three pages: Main, Destinations and Travellers.
+Adaptive HTML and CSS for three pages: Main, Destinations and Travellers.
 Build with BEM methodology.
 This project uses Less preprocessor and Gulp.

 ## How to run the project